About Throwaway Ponies

 A horse’s insight and honesty help people discover their own inner strength to overcome fear and self-doubt.
 For those who feel trapped in circumstances beyond their control the soft nuzzle of a horse, the triumph of mastering the ride, the simple joy and confidence of a horse’s gait can restore trust and reintegrate the mind and body.
 It can make the difference between giving up and moving forward confidently in strength and freedom.

-Even if a participant chooses not to ride, both riding and horse care activity establish a bond between horse and human.
 A horse’s size and gentleness show that it is possible to be strong and kind without sacrificing one for the other.

 The relationship that develops between horse and rider builds trust, provides a trusting emotional connection and is a source for much needed love and affection for both.